johnnyfeng/multipipe/README.md

 Macros to augment the default pipe, allowing multiple parameter pipes and pipes into arbitrary inputs.

+## Usage

+Clone or copy the library into your project and `import Multipipe` in any module that needs it.

+## Examples

 Our first example of using multiple parameter pipes sets the first parameter as "Hello", the second as "World", and pipes them into the string concatenation function `Kernel.<>`.